epfl-dlab/GoogleTrendsAnchorBank/README.md

 which may causes major problems.

-For example, lets say you want to compare the popularity of searches of the term "Switzerland", to searches of the term "Google"!
+For example, lets say you want to compare the popularity of searches of the term "Switzerland", to searches of the term "Facebook"!

 ![Image portraying rounding issues with Google Trends](./example/imgs/lead.png)